Your domain paths can be configured in many different ways so as to tweak, protect and control how your images are delivered.

 - how the watermark is sized and if it is repeated:

 - how opaque the watermark has to be:

-Tweaking and testing watermarking can be a bit cumbersome: it can take several minutes for the configuration to be propagated to the TwicPics servers and our CDN will retain any transformed image for at least thirty minutes and up to an hour.
+Tweaking and testing watermarking can be a bit cumbersome: it can take several minutes for the configuration to be propagated to the TwicPics servers and our CDN will retain any transformed image for at least thirty minutes and up to five days.

 As such, we recommend you use an unused path (ie. one that is not in production) to test watermarking.
 We also recommend you rely on an incrementing URL parameter to ensure you do not hit the CDN cache.

-Once you're satisfied with watermarking on your test path, simply apply the exact same configuration to your production path.
+Once you are satisfied with watermarking on your test path, simply apply the exact same configuration to your production path.